khanmtariq45/todo/README.md

-DECLARE @FolderID INT = 0;

-WITH RecursiveFolders AS (
+WITH RecursiveHierarchy AS (
-    SELECT @FolderID AS FolderID
+    -- Start from all folders (including inactive ones) SELECT id, parentId, active_status
+    FROM QMSdtlsFile_Log

     UNION ALL

+    -- Recursively get all children
-    SELECT va.ID
+    SELECT f.id, f.parentId, f.active_status
-    FROM QMSdtlsFile_Log va WITH (NOLOCK)
+    FROM QMSdtlsFile_Log f
-    INNER JOIN RecursiveFolders rf ON va.ParentID = rf.FolderID
+    INNER JOIN RecursiveHierarchy rh ON f.parentId = rh.id
-    WHERE va.nodeType = 1 AND va.active_status = 1
 )

-SELECT DISTINCT
-    va.id,
-    va.logFileId,
-    va.parentID,
-    CASE
-        WHEN EXISTS (
-            SELECT 1
-            FROM QMSdtlsFile_Log child WITH (NOLOCK)
-            WHERE child.ParentID = va.id
-              AND child.active_status = 1
-              AND child.nodeType = 1
-        ) THEN 1
-        ELSE 0
-    END AS HasChild
-FROM QMSdtlsFile_Log va WITH (NOLOCK)
+-- Select all active items whose ancestors are inactive at any level SELECT DISTINCT activeChild.id
+FROM RecursiveHierarchy parent
-INNER JOIN RecursiveFolders rf ON va.ID = rf.FolderID
+JOIN RecursiveHierarchy activeChild ON activeChild.parentId = parent.id
-WHERE va.active_status = 1 AND va.nodeType = 1
-OPTION (MAXRECURSION 100);
+WHERE parent.active_status = 0 order by activeChild.id;  -- Only consider inactive parents